hyperhyperspace/hhs3-ts/modules/replica/README.md

 Application state will normally be modeled using a collection of Monotonic View Types.
 We've defined an architectural pattern, **State-Observation-as-Data** (SOaD), to maximize composability and reuse and to simplify reasoning, ensuring monotonicity by construction.

 As an example, imagine a system composed by a `Cap` data type, that defines the set of user capabilities, and a series of types `A`, `B`, `C` with operations that are conditional to the right capabilities being present in `Cap`.
 We'll model concurrency in this system by enriching the state of each of `A`, `B` and `C` with a reference to the last known version of `Cap`.
 A _reference update_ operation to move this reference forward will also be added to each of them.
-The procedure to update `Cap` will now need logic to move this reference forward in all the types that _observe_ it, or alternatively this can by done espontaneously whenever any peer that replicates `A`, `B` or `C`discovers the new version of `Cap`.
+The procedure to update `Cap` will now need logic to move this reference forward in all the types that _observe_ it, or alternatively this can by done spontaneously whenever any peer that replicates `A`, `B` or `C`discovers the new version of `Cap`.

 Since references to foreign versions can only be moved forward, it's easy to see that the _reference update_ operations will be well defined.
 If two branches of `A`, `B` or `C` have received different versions of `Cap`, they can be reconciled by taking the union of both versions as the branches are merged.